vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 The third series consists of two entire chapters quoted verbatim from Draupadi's conversation with Satyabhama in the Vanaparvan of the Mahābhārata (Sdhp.27v.10-31v.7< Mbh.III.222–3).
 Satyabhāmā asks Draupadi how she has managed to gain such control over her husbands (the five Pandavas) that they are never angry with her.
 18 What is her secret?
 Is it the result of 'a religious observance (or vow; vrata); (the practice of) austerities (tapas); bathing (in sacred waters; snānam); (reciting) a mantra (or spell); (using) herbs (with magical properties); the (magic) power of knowledge (vidyāvīryam); the (magic) power attained by (using special) roots (mūlavīryam); japa recitation; offerings into the fire (homa); or the (tantric rituals described in) āgama texts (āgamā[h])'?[^19] Draupadī rejects all such methods as appropriate only to wicked women (cf. pp.274-6 above); for drinking the water used to bathe one's husband's feet as the proper alternative to bathing in a sacred place, see section IIB, pp.134-8.
 'My husbands have come under my

 [^18]: katham ca vasagās tubhyam na kupyanti ca te subhe // tava vaśyā hi satatam pandavāḥ priyadarsane // Sdhp.28r.5 (Mbh.) < Mbh.III.222.4c-5a.
-19. vratacarya tapo väpi snänamantrauṣadhāni vā / vidyāvīryam mūlavīryam japahomāgamās tatha // Sdhp.28r.6-7 (Mbh.) < Mbh.III.222.6 (japahomas tathāgadāḥ for japahomāgamās tathā).
+19. vratacarya tapo vāpi snānamantrauṣadhāni vā / vidyāvīryam mūlavīryam japahomāgamās tatha // Sdhp.28r.6-7 (Mbh.) < Mbh.III.222.6 (japahomas tathāgadāḥ for japahomāgamās tathā).